Last updated: January 2026

 - Appetite Stimulants:

-- Should be used short-term and under doctor’s guidance
+- Should be used short-term and strictly under your pediatrician’s guidance

 Foods That Increase Appetite